 But it’s not just women who are looking to enhance the shape of their derriere, this cosmetic procedure is becoming increasingly popular among men.
-Dr Ajaka of Cosmos Clinic reveals that about 10-15% of patients receiving Brazilian butt lift procedures at Cosmos Clinic are men.
+Dr Ajaka of Cosmos Aesthetics reveals that about 10-15% of patients receiving Brazilian butt lift procedures at Cosmos Aesthetics are men.
 When asked why he thinks the BBL has become more popular amongst men Dr Ajaka explains that, “Instagram is a big factor, this social media platform is very visual.
 And it’s a follow-on effect from the rise of the BBL in females”.

 What’s Involved in A Brazilian Butt Lift?